Blue Triangle or Common Bluebottle

 although its other food plants include Australian natives such as:

-The mother butterfly is quite particular, and usually only lays her eggs on a food plant.
+The female butterfly is quite particular, usually only laying her eggs on a food plant.
 Occasionally however she makes a mistake, and we have found the eggs on

-As they grow they become green and hump-backed in the thoracic region, tapering from the metathorax rearward.
+As they grow they become green with a humped thorax, tapering from the thorax rearward.
 The yellow tail develops into a pair of white spikes.
-Paired black spikes also develop on the prothorax, mesothorax, and metathorax.
-The metathoracic spikes are longer than the others, and become connected by a conspicuous yellow bar.
-The sides of a mature Caterpillar are marked by a whitish line just above the legs.
-The Caterpillar grows to a length of about 3 cms.
+Paired black spikes also develop on each of the three thrax segments.
+The spikes on the metathorax are longer than the others, and become connected by a conspicuous yellow bar.
+The sides of a mature caterpillar are marked by a whitish line just above the legs.
+The caterpillar grows to a length of about 3 cms.

 Within three weeks in summer, the adult emerges, having a wing span around 7 cms.
 The wings are black above and brown below, with large turquoise patches in the middle of both fore and hind wings.
 These patches seem to form a triangle, with the apex pointing towards the body.